-South Africa's tax legislation recognises the role played by non-profit organisations in the social fabric of society, exempting those which qualify under the public benefit organisation regime from income tax and, though the VAT Act, allowing them to become VAT vendors.
-Donations to registered Public Benefit Organisations (PBOs) can also be exempt from donations tax and be made from the pre-tax income of companies and individuals, subject to limitations based upon a percentage of taxable income of the donor.
+South Africa's tax legislation recognises the role played by non-profit organisations in the social fabric of society, exempting those which qualify under the public benefit organisation regime from income tax and, through the VAT Act, allowing them to become VAT vendors.
+Donations to registered PBOs can also be exempt from donations tax and be made from the pre-tax income of companies and individuals, subject to limitations based upon a percentage of taxable income of the donor.